The New Mexico Healthcare Worker and First Responder Support Line

 Reasons to call might include:

 - Facing challenges at work or home

 - Feeling stress, fear, anxiety, sadness, or depression about the essential work you are doing to support people

-- The emotional impact of isolation due to physical distancing
+- The emotional impact of the work you do to help others

-- Need to talk to someone about your feelings and the emotional, mental, and behavioral responses you experience as a result of what you see and hear about when you deliver services yourself
+- Need to talk to someone about your feelings and the emotional, mental, and behavioral responses you experience as a result of what you see and hear about when you deliver services to others

 - Grieving the loss of co-workers, clients/patients, community members, family, and/or friends

-- Worried about being overextended (or having a lack of access to) social supports for yourself or others
+- Worried about being overextended, or having a lack of access to social or emotional supports

 - Experiencing a lack of access to care for yourself